Multimode Phonon-Number Measurement and Single-shot Superparity Measurement using Dispersive Shifts in a Trapped Ion: Introduction

-A central bottleneck for scaling multimode bosonic encodings is the efficient characterization of multimode bosonic states.
-In trapped-ion platforms, the single-mode case has been studied extensively, ranging from phase-space tomography via characteristic functions~\cite{fluhmannDirectCharacteristicFunctionTomography2020} or Wigner functions~\cite{ganHybridQuantumComputing2020} to Fock state population estimation using sideband spectroscopy~\cite{leibfriedExperimentalDeterminationMotional1996} or cross-Kerr nonlinearities~\cite{dingQuantumParametricOscillator2017b,dingCrossKerrNonlinearityPhonon2017a}, as well as nondestructive single-shot measurements of individual Fock states~\cite{mallwegerSingleShotMeasurementsPhonon2023}.
+The characterization of such bosonic states is a key ingredient in bosonic quantum information processing.
+In trapped-ion platforms, the single-mode case has been studied extensively, ranging from phase-space tomography via characteristic functions~\cite{fluhmannDirectCharacteristicFunctionTomography2020} or Wigner functions~\cite{ganHybridQuantumComputing2020} to Fock-state population estimation using sideband spectroscopy~\cite{leibfriedExperimentalDeterminationMotional1996} or cross-Kerr nonlinearities~\cite{dingQuantumParametricOscillator2017b,dingCrossKerrNonlinearityPhonon2017a}, as well as nondestructive single-shot measurements of individual Fock states~\cite{mallwegerSingleShotMeasurementsPhonon2023}.
 A few multimode demonstrations exist, including two-mode characteristic functions~\cite{whitlowQuantumSimulationConical2023,valahuDirectObservationGeometricphase2023, millicanEngineeringContinuousvariableEntanglement2025}, two-mode Wigner functions~\cite{jeonMultimodeBosonicState2025}, and population estimation using multimode sideband spectroscopy~\cite{jiaDeterminationMultimodeMotional2022}.
-The optimal characterization strategy depends on both the target observable and the available resources.
-The full phase-space tomography can be costly when only populations are needed, while the multimode sideband spectroscopy scales one qubit per mode~\cite{jiaDeterminationMultimodeMotional2022}, making it impractical in the mode-rich regime where motional modes outnumber available qubits for measurement.
-These considerations motivate a measurement scheme that can be used to address multiple tasks and remains effective in the mode-rich regime.
+While these trapped-ion measurement schemes provide a rich toolbox, they do not cover all situations of practical interest.
+In particular, multimode sideband spectroscopy becomes challenging for population measurement when the number of motional modes exceeds the number of available ions~\cite{jiaDeterminationMultimodeMotional2022}.
+At the same time, measurements of phonon number modulo $N$, relevant to bosonic quantum error correction~\cite{michaelNewClassQuantum2016,ofekExtendingLifetimeQuantum2016,grimsmoQuantumComputingRotationSymmetric2020}, have not yet been investigated for trapped-ion motional modes.